Cendrillon (Viardot): Act 2

-Act III
+Act 3

-Baron Pictordu awakens in his own house commenting that the Prince, (rather who he thought was the prince), had a remarkable resemblance to someone he once knew.
+Baron Pictordu awakens in his own house commenting that the Prince (rather, who he thought was the prince) had a remarkable resemblance to someone he once knew.
 Barigoule arrives thinking the same thing, and revealing that he actually isn't the Prince and that he used to work with Pictordu when he was a greengrocer.
-They reminisce on their past line of work and their shared love interest Gorthon (Votre altes se me fait l'honneur.)
+They reminisce on their past line of work and their shared love interest Gorthon (Votre altesse me fait l'honneur).
 Barigoule brings word that the Prince is looking for the lady at the ball who left her slipper, so that he might marry her.
-The sisters, upon hearing this revel in their excitement (Quelle drole d'aventure.)
+The sisters, upon hearing this, revel in their excitement (Quelle drôle d'aventure.)
 Barigoule hears the Prince's royal march in the distance and the Prince with his footman arrive (Silence!.)
 The Prince, now actually as himself, thanks the ladies for responding to his appeal, and directs Barigoule to begin trying the slipper on each one.
-The slipper fits neither of the sisters, to which the Prince decides that the mysterious lady wasn't from this home and starts to leave but not before Barigoule remembering that there were three ladies from the house of Pictordu.
+The slipper fits neither of the sisters, at which the Prince decides that the mysterious lady wasn't from this home and starts to leave, but not before Barigoule remembers that there were three ladies from the house of Pictordu.
 The Prince questions Amalinde and Maguelonne about this and it is revealed that the third sister is in the kitchen.
 The Prince orders Barigoule to find the other sister and try the slipper on her.
 Marie is brought into the room, and of course, the slipper is a perfect fit.
 The Prince immediately asks Marie to marry him, and her family asks her to forgive them for how they treated her.
-La Fee returns to give her well wishes to the new couple, bidding them to be happy (Je viens pour la derniere fois) while the crowd sings about how delirious joyful and bubbling over in love the new couple is (Finale: De leur bonheur.)
+La Fee returns to give her well wishes to the new couple, bidding them to be happy (Je viens pour la dernière fois) while the crowd sings about how delirious joyful and bubbling over in love the new couple is (Finale: De leur bonheur.)
 The curtain closes with Marie and the Prince kissing, about to live happily ever after....